 - Managers don’t have the “will or skill” to manage flexibility in the workplace.

 - Women are poorly represented in senior positions.

 - We are uncertain what skills are needed to redesign jobs for success in a new hybrid environment.

 Inclusive flexibility in the workplace is imperative

-All jobs can flex, which means organizations can adopt a broader view of flexibility to offer a strategy that benefits everyone, not just those who work remotely.
+All jobs can flex, which means organisations can adopt a broader view of flexibility to offer a strategy that benefits everyone, not just those who work remotely.

-Maximizing productivity in a flexible work environment requires examining work and considering employee choice.
-Organizations need to ensure their approach is sustainable, which requires examining people programs and infrastructure.
+Maximising productivity in a flexible work environment requires examining work and considering employee choice.
+Organisations need to ensure their approach is sustainable, which requires examining people programmes and infrastructure.